alwaysdata/documentation/content/e-mails/set-up-spf-dkim-dmarc/index.en.md

 ## Sender Policy Framework

-[SPF](https://en.wikipedia.org/wiki/Sender_Policy_Framework) makes a *TXT* type DNS request to the sender's domain ("*MAIL FROM*" in the message headers) to find out the list of servers allowed to send e-mails and compare it with the IP address of the sender's server.
+[SPF](https://en.wikipedia.org/wiki/Sender_Policy_Framework) makes a `TXT` type DNS request to the sender's domain ("*MAIL FROM*" in the message headers) to find out the list of servers allowed to send e-mails and compare it with the IP address of the sender's server.

 {{< fig "images/globalcyberalliance-spf.en.png" "SPF: explanatory diagram" >}}

-### Components
+### Parameters

 |Mechanism||
 |--- |--- |